 Access via Saskatchewan Crescent off of Cartwright Street

 This dog park is in the Furdale area and is sometimes referred to as the Furdale dog park.
-We went for the first time this winter.
-It seems to be one of the most popular in the city.
-Now that we’ve been there, we understand why.
 It’s got a nice huge trail and lots of connecting paths that lead down to the river.
 In the summer, dogs can go swimming.
 My dog and son had so much fun exploring the area.
 It’s a busier dog park because people love it so much, but definitely worth a visit.
-We also picked one of the most gorgeous winter days to visit.

-Find more information about the rules and regulations at the dog park and more information about the locations on theĀ City of Saskatoon Dog Parks page.
+Find more information about the rules and regulations at the dog park and more information about the locations on the City of Saskatoon Dog Parks page.